-Transitioning to Physiological Assessment
+Transitioning to Physiological Assessment in the Cath Lab

 It is rare when I opt not to perform a physiologic assessment.
 With its ease of use, improved accuracy, greater objectivity and significant reductions in inappropriate procedures, it is indefensible to forego this technology.
 If I have a significant lesion strongly correlating with stress tests, then I will go ahead and revascularize the indicated lesion.
 However, if the lesion is not absolutely correlating, then I do not hesitate to include an iFR/FFR evaluation.